SmoothCalibrationError#

 Parameters:

-Note that relplot’s original implementation has 'reflected' as default.
+Note that relplot’s original implementation uses 'reflected' by default.

-• eps (float, optional) – The tolerance for the binary search when bandwidth is 'auto'.
+• eps (float) – The tolerance for the binary search when bandwidth is 'auto'.
 Defaults to 0.001.

-• mesh_pts (int, optional) – The base number of points for the grid discretization.
+• mesh_pts (int) – The base number of points for the grid discretization.
 The actual number may be higher depending on the bandwidth.
 Defaults to 200.

-• refine_steps (int, optional) – Number of binary search iterations for the 'auto' bandwidth.
+• refine_steps (int) – Number of binary search iterations for the 'auto' bandwidth.
 Defaults to 10.

 • **kwargs – Additional arguments for the torchmetrics.Metric base.